Current Opportunities

 - Audit, assess and design learning programs to meet the requirements of a specified curriculum or to fill gaps in existing programs.

-- Develop and maintain relevant content and high-quality training resources to ensure high levels of learner engagement and achievement of learning outcomes.
+- develop and maintain relevant content and high-quality training resources to ensure high levels of learner engagement and achievement of learning outcomes.

 - Deliver training sessions and evaluating the achievement of intended learning outcomes.